libsdl-org/SDL/docs/README-gdk.md

 Requirements
 ------------

-* Microsoft Visual Studio 2017 or higher (2022 recommended)
+* Microsoft Visual Studio 2022 (in theory, it should also work in 2017 or 2019, but this has not been tested)
 * Microsoft GDK June 2022 or newer (public release [here](https://github.com/microsoft/GDK/releases/tag/June_2022))
 * To publish a package or successfully authenticate a user, you will need to create an app id/configure services in Partner Center.
 However, for local testing purposes (without authenticating on Xbox Live), the identifiers used by the GDK test programs in the included solution will work.